Cat café: Japan

 Cat cafés are quite popular in Japan, with Tokyo being home to 58 cat cafés as of 2015.
 The first was Cat's Store (猫の店, Neko no Mise), by Norimasa Hanada, which opened in 2005.
 The popularity of cat cafés in Japan is attributed to many apartments forbidding pets, and to cats providing relaxing companionship in what may otherwise be a stressful and lonesome urban life.
 Other forms of pet rental, such as rabbit cafés, are also common in Japan.

 There are various types of cat cafés in Japan.
-Some feature specific categories of cat such as black cats, fat cats, rare breed cats or ex-stray cats.
-Every cat café in Japan is required to obtain a license and comply with the strict requirements and regulations of the nation's Animal Treatment and Protection Law.
+Some feature specific categories of cat such as black cats, fat cats, rare or popular breeds of cats or ex-stray cats.
+Cat cafés in Japan are required to obtain a license and comply with the nation's Animal Treatment and Protection Law.

 Japanese cat cafés feature strict rules to ensure cleanliness and animal welfare, in particular seeking to ensure that the cats are not disturbed by excessive and unwanted attention, such as by young children or when sleeping.
-Many cat cafés also seek to raise awareness of cat welfare issues, such as abandoned and stray cats and many often have cats from local animal shelters to help them lose any fear of humans and advertise them for possible adoption.
+Many cat cafés also seek to raise awareness of cat welfare issues, such as abandoned and stray cats.
+Many cafes often 'employ' cats from local animal shelters to help them become accustomed to humans, as well as advertise them for possible adoption.
 From 2012 the cats could be displayed until 8 pm, but in 2016 the guidelines of the environment ministry state that they may visit and play with customers until 10 pm.

 One café in Tokyo added goats as a way of having a unique element.

+Palestine

+The Meow Cat Cafe opened in August 2023 in Gaza's Tel al-Hawa neighbourhood.
+Owned and run by Naeema Mabed, it was the first cat cafe in Gaza.
+With most people in the strip living in poverty, the cafe was considered a luxury.
+The Israeli invasion of the Gaza Strip led to the cafe's closure.

 Singapore

-The first cat café in Singapore is Cat Café Neko no Niwa (Japanese for ‘Cat Garden’).
+The first cat café in Singapore is Cat Café Neko no Niwa (Japanese for 'Cat Garden').
 There are at least five cat cafés in the city.
-The cat cafés are named Neko no Niwa, The Cat Café, The Company of Cats, Meomi Cat Café and Cuddles Cat Café.
-Neko no Niwa, The Company of Cats and The Cat Café feature cats who were rescued.

-The Singaporean Cat Cafes are regulated and licensed by AVA and they are all bound to a 'code of conduct'.
-Individuals having questions with their cat needs, can join the Cat Welfare Society, which helps with medical fees, sterilization costs or adopting of the cats.
-Cat Cafes usually have their own/specific houserules.
+The Singaporean Cat cafés are regulated and licensed by Agri-Food and Veterinary Authority of Singapore (AVA) and they are all bound to a 'code of conduct'.
+Individuals having questions with their cat needs can join the Cat Welfare Society, which helps with medical fees and sterilization costs or adopting of the cats.
+Cat cafés usually have their own specific house rules.

-Cuddles Cat Cafe was investigated by Agri-Food and Veterinary Authority of Singapore (AVA) in December 2014.
+Cuddles Cat Cafe was investigated by AVA in December 2014.